$3000 off saturdays | august 2023

 Should You Hire a Wedding Planner Instead?

-A wedding planner is with you from the moment you start planning your wedding, helping with everything from budget, booking vendors, designing the look of your wedding, sending invitations, floor plan, seating arrangements, and much more.
+A wedding planner is with you from the moment you start planning your wedding, helping with everything from budget, booking vendors, choosing a wedding theme, helping plan the ceremony with your wedding officiant, designing the look of your wedding, sending invitations, reminding you about wedding insurance, the floor plan, seating arrangements, and much more.
 While a day of wedding coordinator might spend several weeks working on your wedding, a wedding planner can spend upwards of 100 hours dedicated just to your big day.

-After that, your wedding planner will be there on the big day to fill the same duties of a day of coordinator.
+After that, your wedding planner will be there on the big day to fill the same duties of a day of coordinator, but they will have a more intimate knowledge of your wedding dreams, your vendors, and your venue’s operations in case it rains on your outdoor ceremony plans.

-Yes, a wedding planer will cost you much more than a day of wedding coordinator, but if you want a professional in the business who knows all the vendors to contact, exactly what needs to be on your wedding to-do list, and someone who will be with you for months up until your wedding day, then you want to hire a wedding planner.
+Yes, a wedding planner will cost you much more than a day of wedding coordinator, but if you want a professional in the business who knows all the vendors to contact, exactly what needs to be on your wedding to-do list, and someone who will be with you for months up until your wedding day, then you want to hire a wedding planner.
+If you’re planning a wedding in 12 months or less, a wedding planner will definitely make the whole process much simpler.

 Day of Coordinator vs. Wedding Planner: Which Is the One for You?